How to turn your marketplace into a community

-As we have learned in the earlier chapters of the marketplace guide, the purpose of any marketplace is to facilitate transactions between users.
+As we have learned in the earlier chapters of the Practical guide for building a marketplace, the purpose of any marketplace is to facilitate transactions between users.

-An Airbnb user is a person who allows strangers into their home and stays in strangers’ homes when traveling.
+An Airbnb user is a person who allows strangers into their home and stays in strangers' homes when traveling.
 An Etsy seller is a person who makes a living as a maker and quite likely buys what she needs from other makers.
-These behaviors are an essential part of their identities.
+For PaulCamper's providers, camper travel is a lifestyle.
+In all three examples, the marketplace value proposition taps into behavior that is essential for the user's identity.

 There are several reasons why it is important to get people to identify with your marketplace.
 Let's go through them.

-As you learned in the key marketplace metrics chapter, getting a new customer requires a lot more work than engaging an old one.
-You should aim for a high repeat purchase ratio, thus increasing customer lifetime value.
+Getting a new customer requires a lot more work than engaging an old one.
+To measure your marketplace's success, you should aim for a high repeat purchase ratio, thus increasing customer lifetime value.
 If your users feel the marketplace is part of their identity, they will keep coming back, and they will buy more.

 Etsy is a great example of this.
 Etsy defines itself as follows: "We're more than a marketplace: we're a community of artists, creators, collectors, thinkers and doers."
 Their emphasis on the community is quite likely a key reason why their customers keep coming back; in 2015, 81% of Etsy's sales came from repeat purchases.